YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - Blob contains the contents of a file.
-A blob holds a file's data but does not contain any meta-data about the file
+1. blob - A blob is one of the four types of objects in Git.
+Blob contains the contents of a file.
+A blob holds a file's data but does not contain any meta-data about the file.
-2. tree - TODO
+2. tree - A tree is a type of object in Git.
+A tree object represents one level of directory information.
+It records blob identifiers, path names, and a bit of meta-data for all the files in one directory.
+It can have sub tree objects and thus build a complete hierarchy of files and subdirectories.
-3. commit - TODO
+3. commit - A commit is a type of object in Git.
+A commit object holds meta-data for each change introduced into the repository, including the author, committer, commit date, and log message.
+Each commit points to a tree object that captures the state of the repository at the time the commit was performed.
+A commit can have parent commit, and a commit reference back to parent commit
-4. repo - TODO
+4. repo - In Git, a repo, or a repository, is a database containing all the information needed to retain and manage the revisions and history of a project.
+The Git repository retains a complete copy of the entire project throughout its lifetime.
-5. hash - TODO
+5. hash - In Git, a hash is a 160-bit value that are represented as a 40-digit hexadecimal number.
+The hash value is used to identify files in Git.
+The has value is also used to represent the name of each object in Git.
+Hashes can not be inverted.
+This means that any tiny change to a file causes the hash to change.
+Thus, Hashes can be used to check a file's integrity.